 What’s Wrong With PDF?
 From Documents To Data

-The introduction of digital documents, including the now-ubiquitous but still-proprietary PDF electronic document standard by Adobe Inc. in the 1990s was a tremendous advance for the electronic availability of unstructured, document-based information.
-Before PDF, the best and most common way people disseminated financial and statistical information was by printing it on paper and sending that physical paper around, with all the costs, delays, and interpretive uncertainty that entailed.
+The introduction of digital documents, including the now-ubiquitous but still-proprietary PDF electronic document standard by Adobe Inc. in the 1990s, was a tremendous advance for the electronic availability of unstructured, document-based information.
+Before PDF, the best and most common way for people to disseminated financial and statistical information was to print it on paper and send that physical paper around, with all the costs, delays, and interpretive uncertainty that process entailed.

 But the PDF is now old news.
 The state of the art in publication is swiftly shifting toward publication of the data that underlies documents.

 What was formerly presented only in a single, static way can now be presented in both a highly readable format for humans and also as data to be processed by computers.
-Reporting entities and consumers of these reports do not have to choose between human-readability and computer-readability.
-New data encoding formats such as iXBRL, (explained below) expand the potential uses for these reports, limited only by the imaginations of downstream users.
-PDF and other static forms of publication are the wave of the past.
+State and local governments reporting their financial information, and consumers of that information, do not have to choose between human-readability and computer-readability.
+New data encoding formats such as iXBRL; (explained below) expand the potential uses for these reports, limited only by the imaginations of downstream users.
+PDF and other static forms of publication are the way of the past.

-Given the feasibility of open data today, PDF publication of the CAFR imposes unnecessary costs on downstream users in two ways.
+Given the feasibility of open data, PDF publication of the CAFR imposes unnecessary costs on downstream users in two ways.
 First, if they want to use CAFR data in a comprehensive way, users must pay intermediaries to convert CAFRs into usable data.
-Data aggregators such as Bloomberg, S&P Global, Refinitiv (formerly the financial and risk business of Thomson Reuters), and others provide valuable insights, but our society would enjoy many benefits if these intermediaries were able to ingest the data automatically and, thus, reduce the costs of their data-gathering services.
-An open data CAFR would do away with the costs to translate CAFRs into data, with savings accruing to data users and municipalities alike.
+Data aggregators such as Bloomberg, S&P Global, Refinitiv (formerly the financial and risk business of Thomson Reuters), and others provide valuable insights.
+However, our society would enjoy many benefits if these intermediaries were able to ingest the data automatically, , thus, reducing the costs of their data-gathering services.
+An open data CAFR eliminates the costs to translate CAFRs into data, and both data users and municipalities alike would save money.
 CAFR data could be available immediately at publication rather than weeks or months later, after data-processing.

 A second, related way that the static CAFR imposes costs is the limitation that it places on new and creative uses of CAFR data.
 It is a simple law of innovation that high costs reduce experimentation.
 Experiments have no guarantee of a return, so the demand for experimental uses of data drops off steeply in relation to price.
 If it cost less in dollars and mental energy to acquire high-quality CAFR data, new uses of the data would spring forth.
-We cannot know what they will be, but it is entirely predictable that they would emerge.
+We cannot know what those uses would be, but if barriers are lowered, new applications will emerge.